 If you’d like to dig even more on local incentives and rebates, check out the DSIRE database.

 #5 Going Solar in Newark

 Thinking about going solar in the Newark area?
 Great!
 There’s not too much additional information you need to know.
 You’re eligible for the federal tax credit as well as the SREC program.
 Since you’re most likely a customer of PSE&G, you can take advantage of their solar loan program.

 If there are any additional local city or county requirements for your solar installation (special building permits, for example), your installer will be aware and take the necessary steps.

 With PSE&G’s electricity rates around $0.04 per kWh higher than the state average, Newark homeowners actually stand to save quite a bit more than in the savings estimates above, so get out there and talk to a few installers!

 New Jersey is, surprisingly perhaps, one of the best places in the United States to go solar.
 Not only does the Garden State rank in the top ten for cumulative installed solar capacity, they also rank number five for number of solar-related jobs, and number six for solar capacity per capita (according to the Solar Energy Industries Association).

 Between the tax exemptions, SREC program, and various initiatives like PSE&G’s Solar 4 All, which is making use of landfills and brownfields to create extensive renewable energy farms that will ultimately power 20,000 NJ homes, the state is making huge strides in the area of earth-friendly energy efforts.

 As you make your decision on whether to install solar in your New Jersey home, do all the research you can and make sure you read the fine print on all contracts and documents.
-This earth-friendly power source is only growing in popularity, so it’s a great time to get in on the action and reap not only the financial advantages, but the benefit of knowing that you’re saving 106 trees for each year your system runs, and making the world a cleaner, better place for everyone.
+This earth-friendly power source is only growing in popularity, so it’s a great time to get in on the action and reap not only the financial advantages, but also enjoy making the world a cleaner, better place for everyone.